OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: OccTrack360: Established Benchmark

 \section{OccTrack360: Established Benchmark}

 We construct the OccTrack360 benchmark, based on KITTI‑360~\cite{Liao2021ARXIV}, to support 4D panoptic occupancy tracking with voxel-level 3D object annotations.
 As illustrated in Fig.~\ref{fig:Fisheye_Benchmark_Pipeline}, our dataset construction pipeline consists of three stages: \textbf{(i) Voxel Generation}, which derives voxel annotations from visible fisheye regions. \textbf{(ii) Object Completion}, which reconstructs occluded and rear object parts for holistic 3D occupancy, and \textbf{(iii) Visibility Constraint}, which defines valid supervision regions through visibility and field-of-view masks.
-Comparing with existing fisheye benchmarks~\cite{Liao2021ARXIV,yogamani2019woodscape,sekkat2022synwoodscape} that offer only sparse or instance-level labels, OccTrack360 provides \textbf{voxel-level} ground truth.
+Compared with existing fisheye benchmarks~\cite{Liao2021ARXIV,yogamani2019woodscape,sekkat2022synwoodscape} that offer only sparse or instance-level labels, OccTrack360 provides \textbf{voxel-level} ground truth.

 \textbf{Voxel Generation.} In the first stage, we follow KITTI-360~\cite{Liao2021ARXIV} and SSCBench-KITTI360~\cite{li2024sscbench} to project the bounding boxes with instance IDs into the ego coordinate system, denoted as $B^{ego}$.
 Each $B^{ego}$ is then matched to its corresponding semantic object and assigned the associated instance ID.
-To handle voxels outside $B^{ego}$, we project them into the local coordinate system of each object $i$, denoted as $V^{i}$, select the subset with the maximum norm of $V^{i}$, and assign the corresponding instance ID. \textbf{Object Completion.} After the above processing, the labels can be utilized for monocular TrackOcc.
+To handle instance voxels outside the instance bounding boxes, we project them into the local coordinate system of each object $i$, denoted as $V^{i}$, select the subset with the minimum norm of $V^{i}$, and assign the corresponding instance ID.

+\textbf{Object Completion.} After the above processing, the labels can be utilized for monocular TrackOcc.
 However, the SSCBench-KITTI360 labels contain only forward-facing voxels, making them unsuitable for a comprehensive understanding of the surrounding scene.
 To address this limitation, in the third stage, we reposition the ego vehicle from the back boundary to the center point.
 The completion of backward-facing voxels is then divided into two steps: static voxel alignment and dynamic voxel transformation.

 In static voxel alignment, we align the current backward-facing voxels with the previous forward-facing voxels: